 Tariffs on agricultural goods of greatest importance to U.S. farmers and ranchers were lowered from a 1997 average of 31 percent to 14 percent, in almost all cases over a period of five years running from January 1, 2002, or by January 1, 2006.
-China did not have to implement any new tariff reductions in 2009, as the last few required tariff reductions on agricultural goods took place in 2008.
+China did not have to implement any new tariff reductions in 2010, as the last few required tariff reductions on agricultural goods took place in 2008.

-The accumulated tariff reductions made by China, coupled with increased demand, contributed to continued healthy exports of certain U.S. exports to China in 2009, despite the global economic downturn.
+The accumulated tariff reductions made by China, coupled with increased demand, contributed to continued healthy exports of certain U.S. exports to China in 2010.
 Exports of some bulk agricultural commodities have increased dramatically in recent years, and continue to perform strongly, including soybeans and cotton, as discussed below in the sections on China's Biotechnology Regulations and Tariff-rate Quotas for Bulk Agricultural Commodities.
-Exports of forest products such as lumber encountered sluggish demand, decreasing by 11 percent for the first nine months of 2009.
-Fish and seafood exports, after having increased from \$119 million in 2001 to \$553 million in 2008, also decreased in 2009, down 14 percent for first nine months of 2009.
-Meanwhile, exports of consumeroriented agricultural products decreased by 23 percent from January through September 2009, when compared to the same period in 2008.
+Exports of forest products such as lumber encountered high demand, increasing by 126 percent for the first nine months of 2010.
+Fish and seafood exports continued to grow in 2010, up 16 for first nine months of 2010.
+Meanwhile, exports of consumer-oriented agricultural products decreased by 9 percent from January through September 2010, when compared to the same period in 2009.